Nicholas Turner (chemist)

-Nicholas John Turner, is a British chemist and a Professor in the Department of Chemistry at The University of Manchester.
+Nicholas John Turner, is a British chemist and a professor in the Department of Chemistry at The University of Manchester.
 His research in general is based on biochemistry and organic chemistry, specifically on biotechnology, cell biology, biocatalysis and organic synthesis.

 Education

+From the age of 13 (after attending an unknown preparatory school), Turner attended Preston School in Somerset, UK.
 Turner completed his Bachelor of Science degree in Chemistry in 1982 at University of Bristol.
 He then read for his Doctor of Philosophy degree at University of Oxford on Mechanistic studies on isopenicillin N synthase and successfully completed it in 1985.
 His PhD was supervised by Jack Baldwin.

 Research and career

 Upon completing his PhD, Turner spent two years (1985–1987) with George M. Whitesides at Harvard University as a Royal Society Junior Research Fellow.
-He then moved to University of Exeter as a Lecturer in 1987, before moving to University of Edinburgh for the position of Reader in 1995.
-He was promoted to the position of Professor in 1998 and moved to University of Manchester as a Professor of Chemical Biology in 2004.
+He then moved to University of Exeter as a lecturer in 1987, before moving to University of Edinburgh for the position of Reader in 1995.
+He was promoted to the position of Professor in 1998 and moved to University of Manchester as a professor of Chemical Biology in 2004.

 Turner's research in general is based on biochemistry and organic chemistry, specifically on biotechnology, cell biology, biocatalysis and organic synthesis.

 Turner is the Director of CoEBio^{3}, an organisation designed to provide scientific environment in which the necessary research and development can be carried out to create new biocatalyst-based processes to meet the changing needs of industry in the next 10–20 years.
-He is also the Co-founder of Ingenza and Co-director of SYNBIOCHEM.
+He is also the co-founder of Ingenza and co-director of SYNBIOCHEM.
 Turner is also the author of several books in the field of biocatalysis including Introduction to Biocatalysis Using Enzymes and Microorganisms, and Biocatalysis in Organic Synthesis: The Retrosynthesis Approach.